nerdysandy17/Typeform/README.md

 2. **Chunking**: Documents are split into manageable chunks, by sentence and depend on the default chunk size (matching the default embedding model).
 However, two issues can arise: the relevant information might be scattered in too many chunks and/or chunks can also contain non-relevant information that can act as a distractor.
 An improvement would be achieved using semantic chunking.
 This consists of grouping together different sentences of the document, based on their embeddings, and then chunking them.
 This would enhance the quality of retrieval, since the chunking would take into account the meaning and context of the text.
 3. **Embedding**: Each chunk is converted to a vector using an off-the-shelf OpenAI embedding model.
 Using general-purpose models can generate embeddings that are similar in general linguistic context, but they might not be ideal in the specific context and jargon used in some documents.
 Another possible improvement in a RAG system would be to fine-tune an embedding model for the documents used by the system.
 This would ensure that nuances related to context and language used would be captured by the embeddings.
 4. **Indexing**: Vectors are stored in Pinecone for fast retrieval.
 The index is given a fixed name and then data is stored locally to retrieve and rebuild the objects for subsequent runs of the project.
 To force the rebuild of the vector store, it is necessary to delete the directory where it has been saved.
 A better and smoother management would include an option to force rebuild by automatically deleting and recreating the vector store, without further manual intervention.
-5. **Retrieval**: User questions are embedded and the top-k similar vectors are retrieved.
+5. **Retrieval**: The system performs semantic search to retrieve information.
+A first improvement would be achieved using a hybrid approach, combining semantic search with keyword-based search for better retrieval.
+Moreover, the specific semantic search can be further improved.
+User questions are embedded and the top-k similar vectors are retrieved.
 This is the simplest retrieval method and has some downsides.
 First of all, it guarantees to retrieve at least one similar vector, but this also happens when there is no actual relevant information in the chunks stored.
 On the other hand, the retrieval quality is dependent on the chunking method and the embedding used.
 Several techniques can be applied to mitigate these issues.
 One is to use query expansion, which involves using an LLM to generate an expected form of answer and provide it as context as an example (expansion with generated answer) or using an LLM to generate related questions to the original one and retrieve documents for all the queries (expansion with multiple queries).
 These techniques are helpful in mitigating issues related to distractors in chunks (the first) and scattered information (the second).
 Moreover, similarity in embedding does not necessarily mean actual relevance of a chunk to the query.
 An improvement in retrieval can be applied by re-ranking the retrieved chunks and selecting the most relevant ones based on the new ranking.
 6. **Synthesis**: Retrieved chunks are passed as context and used to generate answers.
 The default prompt and synthesiser are used for the purpose of this task.
 Further improvements can be achieved using a custom prompt and different ways to pass the chunks as context to the language model that generates the answer.
 Better prompt engineering could also produce answers in a form that is more pleasing to a human reader and that might better represent the company itself.
 Moreover, the default language model is used for the answer, hence an improvement could be achieved using the state of the art.
+7. **Nice to have**: The system uses .txt files obtained from the content of help centre web pages.
+However, the pages considered originally contain also images.
+It might be useful to have multi-modal support for images and tables.

+Considering possible priorities, improvements can be summed up as follows:

+### High Priority
+1. Hybrid Search
+2. Query Expansion & Re-ranking
+3. Automated Vector Store Management

+### Medium Priority
+4. Semantic Chunking
+5. Fine-tuned Embeddings
+6. Advanced Prompt Engineering

+### Low Priority / Nice-to-Have
+7. Multi-modal Support

-## Use of AI
+## 🤖 Use of AI

 An AI assistant has been used in the development of this project.
 Specifically, Claude sonnet 4.5 has been used for the generation of the Helm files for deployment on Kubernetes environments and the relative documentation.